-- Procedural irregularity that affected the outcome of the matter; - New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter; and - The Title IX Coordinator, investigator, decision-maker had conflict of or а • bias for against complainants respondents generally the interest or or or or individual complainant respondent that affected the outcome of the or matter.
+- Procedural irregularity that affected the outcome of the matter; - New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter; and - The Title IX Coordinator, investigator, or decision-maker had a conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent that affected the outcome of the matter.

 If pursuing an appeal, a party must file notice of appeal within 14 days of the issuance of the written determination.
-Upon receiving notice of appeal, the college will: - Notify the other party in writing when an appeal is filed and implement appeal procedures equally for both parties; - Ensure that the decision-maker for the appeal is not the same person as the decision-maker who reached the determination regarding responsibility or dismissal, the investigator, or the Title IX Coordinator;

-- Ensure that the decision-maker for the appeal has no conflict of interest and has been trained as required; - Give both parties a reasonable, equal opportunity to submit a written statement in support of, or challenging, the outcome;
+Upon receiving notice of appeal, the college will:

+- Notify the other party in writing when an appeal is filed and implement appeal procedures equally for both parties; - Ensure that the decision-maker for the appeal is not the same person as the decision- maker who reached the determination regarding responsibility or dismissal, the investigator, or the Title IX Coordinator; - Ensure that the decision-maker for the appeal has no conflict of interest and has been trained as required; - Give both parties a reasonable, equal opportunity to submit a written statement in support of, or challenging, the outcome;